Sv443/Node-Notifier/README.md

 <div style="text-align:center;" align="center">

 # Node-Notifier
+Desktop client that triggers desktop notifications through HTTP requests
-Desktop client for [Sv443/ESP-Notifier](https://github.com/Sv443/ESP-Notifier) to trigger a desktop notification through an electrical button press
+Intended to be used with [Sv443/ESP-Notifier](https://github.com/Sv443/ESP-Notifier) to send a desktop notification through an electrical button press

 <br>